bluzelle/curium/sdk/ts/README.md

 ```

 Note: if the specified gasPrice and/or maxGas is too low, any transactions may be rejected by a validator (e.g. a transaction requires more gas than maxGas specified, or the gasPrice is too low to cover validator fees).
 The default suggestion for these fields above will suffice.

+### Websockets vs. HTTPS

+- Currently the sdk supports both websocket and https connections to the Bluzelle testnet
+- Use **websockets** (wss://client.sentry.testnet.private.bluzelle.com:26657) for greater performance
+- For **https** pass the url **https://client.sentry.testnet.private.bluzelle.com:26657** to the bluzelle constructor

 # Usage